klemenv/alarmRecord/README.md

 ENx is a menuYesNo switch which enables or disables checking this link.
 Default is 0.

 INPx specifies linked record.
+All link modifiers are supported, like CP, NMS etc.

-STRx specifies custom text to be displayed when this link is driving the record's alarm. %s modifier is replaced with remote record value, numerical values are automatically converted to string.
-Default is %s.
+STRx specifies custom text to be displayed when this link is driving the record's alarm.
+Certain modifiers are replaced at runtime with corresponding link fields.
+Modifiers supported: %VAL%, %EGU%

-SEVx allows to override the remote record's severity.
+OSVx allows to override the remote record's severity.
 Value of 0 means use remote record's severity.

 MSVx specifies the minimum severity of the remote record in order to trigger.
+Value of 0 is not valid but is kept for compliancy with other SEVR records.

+DLCx stands for debounce minimum count and when >1 it specifies how many times the connected record must enter the alarm during interval specified in DLIx.

+DLIx is debounce interval in seconds.

 DLYx allows to configure minimum time in seconds before this link triggers the record alarm.
-This confiuration is mutually exclusive with debounce mechanism (DLCx=0).
+This confiuration is only valid when DLCx=1.

-DLCx stands for debounc minimum count and when non-zero it specifies how many times the connected record must enter the alarm during interval specifies in DLIx.

-DLIx is debounce interval in seconds.
+ACTx specifies the status of currently activated link alarm, after debouncing and delay conditions have been met.